nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20191110/screen_random_generation_father.png" alt="Random generation">
   <figcaption>Fig.2: Example of one individual randomly generated</figcaption>
 </figure>
 Here we just randomly generate some 'solutions' to evaluate.
-If we want our algorithm to converge, we have to help it a little bit so the creation of one individual is not totally random: the approach is to generate a potential solution with no duplicates in grids.
+If we want our algorithm to converge, we have to help it a little bit so the ***creation of one individual is not totally random: the approach is to generate a potential solution with no duplicates in grids***.
 But of course, there can be (and for sure there are) duplicates in rows and columns.
 We will see just after why having no duplicates in grids is a prerequisite.
 {: style="text-align: justify;"}
 _In green: the cells with 'fixed' values that cannot be replaced by our random generation process.
-We can see that grids are all valid (i.e no duplicates)._
+We can see that grids are all valid (i.e no duplicates) whereas there are duplicates in rows or columns._
 {: .small style="text-align: justify;"}

 ### Ranking
 By convention, the scoring/ranking method is called _"fitness"_ but actually you can call it whatever you like.
+{: .small style="text-align: justify;"}
+This is the most important thing to think about when dealing with GA because this will determine how we will evaluate our solutions, so which ones will be selected.
+A bad choice and poor solutions might be chosen to be parents for the next generation...leading us in the end to very bad results.
+_So what could be a good and smart way to evaluate our sudoku?_
-In our case the _fitness_ function counts how many duplicates there are in the potential solution: how many among rows and among columns (there are no duplicates in grids because we have generated them without duplicates, and we pay attention to keep this always true).
+In our case the _fitness_ function counts duplicates in the potential solution: how many duplicates can be found in rows and columns overall? (there are no duplicates in grids because they have been generated without duplicates, and I paid attention to keep this always true).
 So our objective is to minimize this score: the best individuals have a low fitness value (meaning there are few duplicates).
 {: style="text-align: justify;"}